pvjambur/1st_year_notes_RVCE/README.md

 Contains 1st &amp; 2nd semester notes of RVCE

 ## Actions to be taken
-Clone the repository and access all the notes locally using the GitHub desktop app Enjoy!!
+Clone the repository and access all the notes locally using the GitHub desktop app or CLI Enjoy!!